 It’s a great start, but the proper business model takes time.

-Starting your own business is exciting, but you also need a strong foundation possible to make sure success of your business.
+Starting your own business is exciting, but you also need a strong foundation to ensure your business’s success.

 Do not just guess what your business’s customer value will be but also research!

-Survey your friends and your business network to find out the true value of the solution your product or service providing to the marketplace.
+Survey your friends and your business network to find out the true value of the solution your product or service provides to the marketplace.

-Taking your time crafting your business model will help you make sure you are not underestimating or overestimating anything.
+Taking time to craft your business model will help you ensure you are not underestimating or overestimating anything.